Physical Therapy Treatments For Benign Paroxysmal Positional Vertigo (BPPV)

 There are many things that can help you live your life with vertigo.

-Specifically, physical therapy is among the most effective treatment for benign paroxysmal positional vertigo.
+Physical therapy is among the most effective treatments for benign paroxysmal positional vertigo.

-Look for vestibular physical therapy for balance near me to start your path to improvement.
+When asking yourself where to find vestibular physical therapy for balance issues, look to Capitol Physical Therapy to start your path to improvement.

 What Is Benign Paroxysmal Positional Vertigo?

-Taking a look at the name of this disorder, it’s a bit of an alphabet soup, which is why we’ll be referring to it as just vertigo in this article as well.
+Taking a look at the name of this disorder, it’s a bit of an alphabet soup, which is why we’ll be referring to it as BPPV or simply vertigo in this article as well.

 Here is a quick breakdown of what it all means:

-• Benign – this condition is not life threatening
+• Benign – means that this condition is not life threatening

 • Paroxysmal – means that the sensations you experience happen suddenly

-• Positional – the condition is triggered by certain movements and changes in position
+• Positional – means that the condition is triggered by certain movements and changes in position

-• Vertigo – the feeling that the world around you is spinning or swaying
+• Vertigo – refers to the feeling that the world around you is spinning or swaying

 Benign paroxysmal positional vertigo, an inner ear problem that affects about ten percent of adults, is the most common cause of vertigo.